 Because sewage use is calculated based on the amount of water coming into a property, Kilmarnock would not allow sewer connections without connecting to its water system.

 Given the above costs, it was determined in 2017 that a central sewer system for Irvington was not feasible.
 However, it was recommended that the Town Council should determine what grant funds might be available to defray these costs and revisit the possibility in the future.
+Such as study has now been commissioned.

 Other Facilities